A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

 \subsubsection{Minimizing strongly convex functions}

-Let $f$ be $\mu$-strongly convex ($\mu>0$), admitting thus a unique minimizer $x_\star$ such that $f(x_\star) = f_\star$, and consider the Problem \eqref{eq:optim}.
-Thanks to strong convexity, it is possible to prove linear convergence of the gradient flow to its stationary point.
-Scieur et~al.~proved in \cite[Proposition 1.1]{scieur2017integration} a convergence bound in function values for gradient flows originating from $f \in \mathcal{F}_{\mu, \infty}$,
+Let $f$ be $\mu$-strongly convex (i.e., $f\in\mathcal{F}_{\mu,\infty}$) with $\mu>0$, and $x_\star$ be its unique minimizer such that $f(x_\star) = f_\star$.
+In this context, it is possible to prove linear convergence of the gradient flow to its stationary point.
+Scieur et~al.~proved in~\cite[Proposition 1.1]{scieur2017integration} the following convergence bound in function values for the gradient flow: